 Doris Boutain PhD, RN, PHN-BC

-NSG 555: Implementing Research into Advanced Nursing Practice
+NSG 555: Perspective on Implementing Research in Advanced Nursing Practice (Fall Quarter, 3 Credits)

 What do you love about the UW School of Nursing?

-The UW School of Nursing offers an environment filled with opportunities to expand and grow skills to support health equity.
-It has a dynamic student and faculty body poised to make a measurable difference in the world.
-The UW School of Nursing is a place were excellence and innovation is crafted.
+The UW School of Nursing offers an environment filled with opportunities to expand and grow research skills to support health equity and implementation science.
+It has a dynamic student and faculty body poised to make a measurable difference in the research world.
+The UW School of Nursing is a place where excellence and innovation are crafted.